-In October 2018, the Company entered into a 5-year collaboration and option agreement with AbbVie Biotechnology Ltd (the "AbbVie Agreement"), a research-based global biopharmaceutical company that held Series A and Series B Convertible Preferred Shares of the Company at the time the AbbVie Agreement was executed ("AbbVie").
+In October 2018, the Company entered into a 5-year collaboration and option agreement with AbbVie (the "AbbVie Agreement"), a research-based global biopharmaceutical company that held Series A and Series B Convertible Preferred Shares of the Company at the time the AbbVie Agreement was executed.
 Pursuant to this agreement, AbbVie paid the Company an upfront, non-refundable amount of \$100.0 million.
 In exchange, the Company: (i) assumed the obligation to perform research and development activities to identify and develop compounds directed at multiple fibrosis indications (grouped into four research programs) through completion of Investigational New Drug (IND)-enabling studies, and (ii) granted AbbVie options to license the results of research and development in exchange for separate upfront option-exercise fees.
 In June 2022, AbbVie informed the Company that it had decided to exercise its right to terminate the AbbVie Agreement for convenience and the AbbVie Agreement terminated in December 2022.
-As a result, the Company does not expect to receive additional payments under the AbbVie Agreement.

-Prior to the AbbVie Agreement termination, AbbVie held the right to exercise its license options for molecules with the selected pharmacological profiles by providing written notice to the Company and paying an option exercise fee of

-\$20.0 million per option exercised (up to three in total).
+Prior to the AbbVie Agreement termination, AbbVie held the right to exercise its license options for molecules with the selected pharmacological profiles by providing written notice to the Company and paying an option exercise fee of \$20.0 million per option exercised (up to three in total).
 Effective upon the termination of the AbbVie Agreement, all rights and licenses granted thereunder immediately terminated and were returned to the Company.